 For real?
 We’re at the tropic of Capricorn?

-It had not crossed my mind at all that the tropic line would cross Atacama desert.
-(Although it probably should have, given that the tropic of Cancer in the other hemisphere tends to be ‘deserty’).
+It had not crossed my mind at all that the tropic line would cross Atacama.
+(Although it probably should have, given that the tropic of Cancer in the opposite hemisphere tends to be ‘deserty’).
 Rachel asked me what the tropic of Capricorn was, but at the time I couldn’t remember enough astronomy to explain.

 But here goes.
 Basically, it’s the southernmost latitude where it’s possible for the sun to be directly overhead, and this occurs on the December solstice.
-(Flip it for the tropic of Cancer).
+(Flip it to the June solstice for the tropic of Cancer).

 When you arrive in Toconao, you immediately understand why it’s a tourist stop.
-It was the cutest little South American town – downright stereotypical, in fact!
+It is the cutest little South American town – downright stereotypical, in fact!
 The moment I saw it, I immediately thought, ‘pueblo’!
-(Admittedly, this association may have been shaped by studio depictions of Mexican towns in daytime series of Zorro watched in childhood, whereas Chile is super far south of that).
+(Admittedly, this association may have been shaped by Hollywood depictions of Mexican towns in the daytime series of Zorro watched in childhood, whereas Chile is much further south than that.)